-- The normal hours of work for Plant, Property and Maintenance employees shall be seven (7) hours per day and thirty-five (35) hours per week, between the hours of 6:00 a.m. and 11:00 p.m., Monday through Friday.
-The daily hours of work shall fall between the hours of 6:00 a.m. and 6:00 p.m. and shall be worked within an eleven (11) hour period. - An 'hours of work' schedule shall be posted in a place accessible to the employees.
+- i) The daily hours of work for those employees employed as Operator/Caretaker (Regina Campus), or other employees as agreed to between the parties to this Agreement, shall have ten (10) hours per day constitute a work day with thirty-five (35) hours per week averaged over a twenty-eight (28) day continuous work cycle, with every second weekend off and a maximum of three (3) consecutive working days, Sunday through Saturday inclusive.
+The daily hours of work shall fall between the hours of 6:00 a.m. and 6:00 p.m. and shall be worked within an eleven (11) hour period. - ii) An 'hours of work' schedule shall be posted in a place accessible to the employees.
 The employer shall provide Operator/Caretakers and the Union with fourteen (14) days written notice of any change to the daily hours of work.